Our mission is to invite, welcome, nurture, disciple, equip, empower, and inspire all persons

-He has a degree in Philosophy and Religion from Bridgewater College, and an M.Div. from Bethany Theological Seminary.
+He has a degree in Philosophy and Religion from Bridgewater College, and an Master of Divinity from Bethany Theological Seminary.

-Bethany supports our congregation’s mission through our youth, young adult, hospitality and preaching ministries.
+Bethany supports our congregation’s mission through our youth, young adult, outreach, hospitality, and preaching ministries.

-Bethany is originally from Gettysburg, Ohio and is married and the mother of two.
+Bethany is originally from Gettysburg, OH and is married with three children.

-She has a degree in Religion from Manchester University and her M. Div. from Bethany Theological Seminary.
+She has a degree in Religion from Manchester University and her Master of Divinity from Bethany Theological Seminary.

 Pastor of Congregational Care

-He graduated from Elizabethtown College with a degree in Bible and Philosophy and an M.Div. from Bethany Theological Seminary with a Master of Divinity.
+Nancy graduated from Juniata College with a degree in English/Secondary Education and from Bethany Theological Seminary with a Master of Divinity.

 Director of Children Ministries